 The Best GPS for Your Boat: From Basics to Bells and Whistles

-Without GPS, traveling the oceans of the world would be much more dangerous.
+Without GPS and other helpful online boat accessories, traveling the oceans of the world would be much more dangerous.
 Not to mention, taking longer to get where you're going.

 But what are the best boat and marine GPS units and chartplotters for your dollars?
 Before I review in detail at the best GPS units for your boat, I thought I'd take a moment to discuss the merits of a good marine GPS unit.